peitor/JavaScript/fuzztester/README.markdown

 # About
-Fuzztester spiders a website, and then continues on to spider a random link on that page
+Fuzztester spiders a web page, and then continues on to spider a random link on that page

 #Prereq
 phantomjs on your machine.